A Street off the Aventine

 by | Jul 1, 2024 | Gangs of Rome, Pulp Alley, Terrain | 0 comments

-This is my hobby blog detailing my work on developing a detailed First Century Rome terrain set for playing Gangs of Rome, Pulp Alley and Cohors Cthulthu.
+This is my hobby blog detailing my work on developing a detailed First Century Rome terrain set for playing Gangs of Rome, Pulp Alley , Songs of Shadows & Dust and Cohors Cthulthu.

 Miniatures from Sally 4th Might of Rome / A Street of the Aventine range designed by Iain Lovecraft